RusPosevkin/readable/README.md

 # Readable

-This is the project for the final assessment project for Udacity's Redux course.
 It's a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+Users are able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users are also able to edit and delete posts and comments.

 ## How to start
 1. Clone this repository